-On the other hand, if you live in an expensive area, you could sell your home and move to another more affordable state.
+That said, if you live in an expensive area, you could sell your home and move to another more affordable state.
 Or you might look into different mortgage loan products and options (for instance, buying down your rate by paying points) to make a move less cost-prohibitive.

 Reason #2: You Owe More Than You Could Sell For

-If you are upside down on your mortgage, selling won’t provide a solution.
-You may have taken out a second mortgage or not have paid enough on your first mortgage to recoup the expense by selling, even at an inflated price.
+If you are upside-down on your mortgage payments though, selling won’t provide a solution.
+Perhaps you took out a second mortgage or not have paid enough on your first mortgage to recoup the expense by selling, even at a higher price.
 That means you would still owe money on a house you no longer live in after selling.

 If this is the case, it may be better to build equity over time before selling.